-Fannie Echols was a young, unmarried black woman, about 25 years-old, who had been living with a man named John Williams at Eufaula, Oklahoma in the Creek Nation.
+Fannie Echols was a young, unmarried black woman, about 25 years old, living with a man named John Williams at Eufaula, Oklahoma, in the Creek Nation.
 The two apparently had a stormy relationship and were known to have quarreled often.
-On July 20, 1883, two other residents living in the same building as Fannie reported an argument between the couple early in the evening and at one point he threatened her saying: “you damn b**ch, I’ll kill you.”
+On July 20, 1883, two other residents living in the same building as Fannie reported an argument between the couple early in the evening, and at one point, he threatened her saying: “you damn b**ch, I’ll kill you.”

 A few hours later, a pistol shot was heard from Fannie’s room.
-The witnesses who rushed in found Williams lying on a pallet shot in the stomach with the bullet being imbedded in the floor.
+The witnesses who rushed in found Williams lying on a pallet, shot in the stomach with the bullet embedded in the floor.
 It appeared that he had either been killed as he slept or while he was lying on his back.

 But, this story did not explain the bullet being found in the floor and underneath the dead body.
-Fannie was arrested and transported to the women’s jail, which was the old military guardhouse, at Fort Smith.
-Her trial was set for December 1883 and on Tuesday evening, December 18, the jury returned a verdict of guilty.
+Fannie was arrested and transported to the women’s jail, which was the old military guardhouse at Fort Smith.
+Her trial was set for December 1883, and on Tuesday evening, December 18, the jury returned a guilty verdict.

 On April 28, 1884, Judge Parker sentenced her to hang, at which time Fannie was taken from the courtroom crying.

 The execution was scheduled to take place on July 11, 1884.
-Twelve days prior to her scheduled execution, Fannie was baptized in the river by the minister of the black Baptist church in Fort Smith.
+Twelve days before her scheduled execution, Fannie was baptized in the river by the minister of the black Baptist church in Fort Smith.